Omar Doom: Early life and education

-Doom graduated from Easton Area High School in 1994 and fronted a band called Ordeal, while attending the school.
-Following graduation, Doom attended Parsons The New School for Design, where he pursued a degree in painting.
+Doom graduated from Easton Area High School in Easton in 1994.
+Following graduation, Doom attended Parsons School of Design in Manhattan, where he pursued a degree in painting.
+During his sophomore year, Doom studied abroad at Parsons Paris.

 Career

-Doom returned to a music career after Parsons.
-He became the frontman of a two-person electronic rock band called Doomington, along with Stretch Armstrong, a successful DJ and music producer.
+Doom's initial experience with music was fronting a band called Ordeal in the nineties when he was in high school, and he later returned to a music career after Parsons when he became the frontman of a two-person electronic rock band called Doomington, along with Stretch Armstrong, a successful DJ and music producer.
 The duo is now defunct.

 Doom met director Quentin Tarantino in Los Angeles in 1998 through mutual friends.
 They have reportedly been close friends ever since.
 Tarantino has been known to invite Doom over to his home for movie marathons.
 At one point, Tarantino held a birthday party for Doom.
-The party included screening of old television shows, cartoons, as well as films including Hammerhead and The Mack.
+The party included screening of old television shows, cartoons, and films, including Hammerhead and The Mack.

 Acting

-Tarantino encouraged Makhdomi to both pursue an acting career and adopt the shorter stage name, Omar Doom.
+Tarantino encouraged Makhdomi to both pursue an acting career and adopt the shorter stage name Omar Doom.
 Doom was not pursuing acting at the time.
-Instead, he was working as a musician and a co-running a clothing line, called Diabla, with one of his sisters, Saira.
+Instead, he was working as a musician and co-running a clothing line called Diabla with his sister Saira, where he primarily focused on the clothing line's artwork.
 Following Tarantino's advice, Doom began studying acting.
 In an interview during a press junket in Berlin for Inglourious Basterds, Doom described Tarantino's encouragement, "Quentin told me I'd be great in movies.
 He really pushed me.
 I decided to go for it.
-I took his advice, and studied acting.Quentin Tarantino hired Doom for his first acting role, in a small part as Vanessa Ferlito's character's love interest, Nate, in the 2007 film Death Proof.
+I took his advice, and studied acting."

+Tarantino hired Doom for his first acting role, a small part as Vanessa Ferlito's character's love interest, Nate, in the 2007 film Death Proof.
 Tarantino further cast Doom in a larger role in his next film, Inglourious Basterds.
 Doom did not know he was cast in the movie until Tarantino called him two weeks before shooting was scheduled to start.
-Doom was cast as one of the film's eight Basterds, a group of Jewish American soldiers charged with hunting down and killing Nazi soldiers in occupied France during World War II.
+Doom was cast as one of the film's eight Basterds, a group of Jewish-American soldiers charged with hunting down and killing Nazi soldiers in occupied France during World War II.
 Doom attended the Cannes Film Festival with the cast in May 2009.
+Tarantino would cast Doom once again for the role of Donnie in Once Upon a Time in Hollywood.

 Music

-Doom released an EP under the name STRAIGHT RAZOR on Lil Death Records on August 20th, 2013.
+Doom's first release under the name STRAIGHT RAZOR, "Whiskey & Ativan", debuted on Lil Death Records on August 20th, 2013.
+STRAIGHT RAZOR is a blend of industrial, electronic, and EBM styles, and is partly inspired by horror film scores Doom grew up on.
+The project name was inspired by the black-gloved killers from Italian Giallo films of the 1960s.
 The single "Whiskey & Ativan" was accompanied by remixes by Monsieur Monsieur (Bromance Records), Thee Mike B (Play it Down Records) and Sinden (Grizzly).
-Doom DJ's under the name STRAIGHT RAZOR as well as Omar Doom.